Title: Student Discrimination, Discriminatory Harassment, Retaliation and Sexual Misconduct Complaint Procedure

 This procedure was amended by the President, on an interim basis, effective September 16, 2015, to make various changes including to comply with Virginia law effective July 1, 2015, and change the process for making determinations of violations from a hearing panel model to an investigative/administrative resolution model.
 The procedure was finalized by the President effective September 23, 2016, with certain revisions.
 The procedure was amended by the President effective October 20, 2017, to modify time periods for investigation and resolution steps, to add a formal opportunity for both parties to respond to the final investigation report in writing, and to make clarifying modifications and additions.

 The Title IX Coordinator, with notification to the President, may make minor or technical revisions to this procedure.
 Effective December 2017, the Title IX Coordinator made two technical corrections relating to time periods.

-The Dean of Students and the Title IX Coordinator are responsible for interpreting this procedure.
+The Title IX Coordinator is responsible for interpreting this procedure.

-If, after review, the Title IX Coordinator determines (1) that the misconduct did not occur in the context of a William & Mary program or activity, (2) did not have a continuing effect on such a program or activity, and (3) did not have a continuing effect on campus, including by creating a hostile environment, William & Mary may, but is not required to, limit its response to providing support for the reporting party, including by implementing appropriate interim measures as described in Section V(C) of this procedure.
+If, after review, the Title IX Coordinator determines (1) that the misconduct did not occur in the context of a William & Mary program or activity, (2) did not have a continuing effect on such a program or activity, and (3) did not have a continuing effect on campus, including by creating a hostile environment, William & Mary may, but is not required to, limit its response to providing support for the reporting party, including by implementing appropriate supportive measures as defined in Section III of this procedure.